sneha-afk/13s-docs-by-sneha/troubleshooting/tb_git.md

 {: .note}
 Notice how this message includes a solution *within* its text, just like many Git errors.

-* Set your name and email.
-Do as it said, i.e:
+Set your name and email like it said:

 ```bash
 $ git config --global user.email "slug@ucsc.edu"
 $ git config --global user.name "Sammy Slug"
 ```

-* You can also configure the identity of a repository separately:
+You can also configure the identity of a repository separately:

 ```bash
 $ git config --global user.email mine@personal.com